picardrulez/textAdventure/README.md

 need to:
 * remove system calls
-* impliment the inventory system <----(everything complete except for ability to remove an item from the array)
+* impliment the inventory system <----(Need to update equip to auto-unequip currently equipped item)
 * add items in game randomly <----DONE
 * add a monetary exchange system
 * add a health system <----DONE